 I’ve created the best vegan pie crust recipe!
-This recipe makes two pie crusts so either freeze half of it, make two pies, or cut the recipe in half to make only one pie crust.
-Either way, this is a delicious pie crust and will work perfectly for this lemon pie recipe.
+This crust recipe makes two pie crusts so feel free to freeze half of the dough.
+Or you can cut the crust recipe in half to make only one pie crust.
+Either way, it’s is a delicious pie crust and will work perfectly for this lemon pie recipe.

-I make the pie crusts the day before.
+I make the pie crust the day before.
 Then the morning of I make the custard and the meringue and bake the pie early to allow it time to cool.

 Store-bought Vegan Pie Crusts

-Alternatively, you can now purchase vegan pie crusts.
+Vegan pie crusts are now more readily available for purchase.
 The following are vegan pie crusts you can buy at the store: Marie Callendar’s Pastry Pie Shells, Mrs. Smith’s Deep Dish Pie Crust, and Whole Foods Wholly Wholesome Gluten Free Pie Shells.

 Always check labels because sometimes these companies will change their ingredients.